 Our compensation program seeks to align compensation with Company performance, and hence reward our executive officers for their contribution to our growth, profitability and increased stockholder value through the recognition of individual leadership, initiatives, achievements and other contributions.
-Each year our Compensation Committee approves Management Business Objectives ("MBOs") for each executive officer that consist of (i) pre-established financial performance targets for the Company such as revenue and adjusted operating income ("Company Financial MBOs"), and (ii) individual objectives tailored to each executive
+Each year our Compensation Committee approves Management Business Objectives ("MBOs") for each executive officer that consist of (i) pre-established financial performance targets for the Company such as revenue and adjusted operating income ("Company Financial MBOs"), and (ii) individual objectives tailored to each executive ("Individual MBOs").

-("Individual MBOs").
 The Compensation Committee reviews the achievement of these MBOs in determining compensation to be paid to our executive officers.
 The Compensation Committee believes that the MBOs are based on an appropriate mix of financial performance targets and individual objectives that provide appropriate pay-for-performance metrics to incentivize executive officers to increase our profitability, success and long-term stockholder value.

-Fiscal Year 2016 Performance
+Fiscal Year 2017 Performance

-Myriad returned to growth in fiscal year 2016 with revenues up four percent year-over-year to \$754 million.
-We also demonstrated financial leverage with proforma adjusted earnings per share growing 12 percent year-over-year to \$1.63.
-During fiscal year 2016, we believe we accomplished many of our strategic objectives that we believe positioned the Company for long-term growth.
-We made substantial progress on our three strategic imperatives to: i) transition and expand our hereditary cancer testing business, ii) diversify our product portfolio, and iii) increase our international contribution.
+For fiscal year 2017 our revenues were up two percent year-over-year to \$771 million, GAAP earnings per share of \$0.32 and pro forma earnings per share of \$1.05.
+During fiscal year 2017, we believe we accomplished many of our strategic objectives that positions the Company for long-term growth.
+We made substantial progress on our five strategic critical success factors to: i) stabilize hereditary cancer revenue, ii) grow new product volume, iii) expand reimbursement coverage for new products, iv) increase RNA kit revenue internationally, and v) improve profitability with our Elevate 2020 Program.

-We continued generating strong cash flows from operations and in fiscal year 2016 we generated \$166 million in operating cash flow.
-We ended the year with \$239 million in cash, cash equivalents, and marketable investment securities and plan to continue to exercise a balanced approach to capital deployment, including investing for future growth, paying down debt associated with recent acquisitions, business development activities and share repurchases.
+We continued generating strong cash flows from operations and in fiscal year 2017 we generated over \$100 million in GAAP free cash flow.
+We ended the year with \$199 million in cash, cash equivalents, and marketable investment securities and plan to continue to exercise a balanced approach to capital deployment, including investing for future growth, paying down debt associated with recent acquisitions, business development activities and share repurchases.